CompareYourCharter/OH-data/README.md

 #### Transformations

 * **City**, **State**, and **Postal Code** are seperated out from a single text field.
+* **Avg Grade** is computed in the following manner:

+	1. all columns in the District Report Card which recieved a letter grade are collected
+	2. these letters are translated to point equivalent (4.0 - 0.0)
+	3. these points are averaged
+	4. the average is translated back into a letter grade

 * **Charter Transfer** is the total of this column where the *District IRN matches that of the District*.
 * **% Spent in Classroom** is computed in the following manner: